wireapp/brand/Tone of Voice.md

 ### Capitalization
 We use all caps for system messages (‘UNBLOCK’) in the conversation view.
-However, for longer phrases or sentences, we use sentence case, i.e., we only capitalize the first word of a phrase or sentence (‘You've left this conversation’).
+However, for longer phrases or sentences, we use sentence case: we only capitalize the first word of a phrase or sentence (‘You've left this conversation’).

 ### Numbers / Numerals
 In the application, it is acceptable to use numerals in all cases (1 message pending, 3 conversations, Your password must be at least 6 characters).

-However, on the website, numbers from one to nine should be spelled out (e.g. there are three ways to download the Wire application...)
+However, on the website, numbers from one to nine should be spelled out (for example, there are three ways to download the Wire application...)

 ### Politeness, within reason
 We try to sound courteous without being obsequious.
 While we are not afraid to use 'please' or thank you' where applicable, we use these phrases judiciously.
 For example, in an initial message in the application, we may ask a user to: 'Enter a phone number'.
 If there's a mistake and we need to generate a second message, this is the time to say: 'Please enter a valid phone number'.

 ### Punctuation
-We do not use full stops in most UI strings (e.g., ‘Start a conversation’).
+We do not use full stops in most UI strings (for example, ‘Start a conversation’).
 However, copy on the website should be punctuated correctly.

-We use the serial comma (e.g., ‘Email, phone number, and address’).
+We use the serial comma (for example, ‘Email, phone number, and address’).

 For complete punctuation rules, we suggest you refer to any good American style guide (The Chicago Manual of Style or The Yahoo Style Guide).